theHoHsiao/Data_release_Sp4_CB/README.md

 will be automatically installed into a Python virtual environment by `make`.
 This requires an internet connection.
-If you plan to run the workflow on a cluster node without internet access, first prepare the environment by running
+If you plan to run the workflow on a cluster node without internet access, first, prepare the environment by running

     make venv